Source Code Repo Layout¶

 - If you have write permissions for the Conduit repo, you can merge your own pull requests.

-- After completing all intended work on branch, please delete the remote branch after merging to develop.
+- After completing all intended work on branch, please delete the remote branch after merging to master.
 (Github has an option to do this after you merge a pull request.)